noklesta/SublimeQuickFileCreator/README.md

 modify it.

 Note that each pattern is anchored to the beginning and end of the directory name, so you should not use ^ or $ in your patterns.
-Also, since ST2 does not allow backslashes in settings files, use a vertical bar (|) instead of a backslash to escape special regex symbols such as dots in directory names.
+Also, since ST does not allow backslashes in settings files, use a vertical bar (|) instead of a backslash to escape special regex symbols such as dots in directory names.